Formula 18: Class development

+In 1989 the ICCA rules were written by Yves Loday and Yves Pajot with the intention to create uniform rules.
+This didn't work due to the limited resources so in 1994 a revised concept and rules were development with the support of the FFV and in particular Olivier Bovyn and Pierre-Charles Barraud creating the Formula 18 class.

-The Formula 18 was created in 1994 by Olivier Bovyn and Pierre-Charles Barraud to introduce first across the line / elapsed time (versus handicap / corrected time) competition to the sport catamaran sailing community at an affordable cost.
-The concept became popular very quickly and due to its fast growth, the F18 attained ISAF Recognised Class status already in 1996, within 18 months after its inception.
+The class grew very quickly and due to its fast growth, the F18 attained World Sailing Recognised Class status already in 1996, within 18 months after its inception.

 Mainly a Europe-based class at the beginning, class membership eventually spread to Australia and the Americas and the F18 class currently has full racing circuits in many places around the globe.
 Several thousand boats have been sold over the years.
 The F18 attracts both female and male as well as mixed crews and it is particularly popular among teams with combined crew weights of approximately 140–170 kg.

 Its design and popularity has led the F18 to be the boat of choice for long-distance raid events such as the Stockholm Archipelago Raid, the Costarmoricaine, and the Worrell 1000.

 The boats are equipped with double trapezes and a gennaker, and as a result, they require a skilled and physically fit crew to be competitive.
 However, many crews also use this catamaran for purely recreational sailing.

-Over time the class has seen many talented sailors who also made their appearances in Olympic sailing classes, the America's Cup, Jules Verne Trophy and Volvo Ocean Race, including Carolijn Brouwer, Glenn Ashby, Darren Bundock, Jimmy Spithill, Mitch Booth and Franck Cammas.
+Over time the class has seen many sailors who also made their appearances in Olympic sailing classes, the America's Cup, Jules Verne Trophy and Volvo Ocean Race, including Carolijn Brouwer, Glenn Ashby, Darren Bundock, Jimmy Spithill, Mitch Booth and Franck Cammas.

 The Formula 18 class is governed by the International Formula 18 Class Association and is recognized as a World Sailing Multihull Class.

 The early success of the F18 class during the 1990s inspired the founding of the Formula 16 class.
 In addition, a number of Formula 18 designs have gone on to have competitive one-design racing including the Hobie Tiger, Hobie Wildcat and Nacra Infusion.